 Arbitration is built on, and depends on, trust, both trust in arbitrators and trust in the transnational networks in which parties do business and resolve their disputes.

 There has been a backlash against arbitration for the resolution of disputes involving states.
 New international investment courts have been proposed to replace arbitral tribunals.
 This may be the right course for this particular kind of dispute.
-As V V Veeder wisely said in the Chartered Institute of Arbitrators Alexander Lecture in November 2015, ‘…arbitration cannot do everything.
+As the late V V Veeder wisely said in the Chartered Institute of Arbitrators Alexander Lecture in November 2015, ‘…arbitration cannot do everything.
 It is a private, pragmatic, flexible and consensual creature.
 It has no imperium, no tipstaffs and no armies.
 It can exist only with the real consent and active support of its users.’

 The international commercial arbitration community is composed of diverse overlapping communities based around different business sectors, associations, and institutions.
 In my view, failures of inclusivity and understanding by influential elites, comprising specialist arbitration lawyers and academics, have led to new and damaging forms of distrust and to uncalled for, inappropriate, and costly regulation.